oliviersvrn/dlScan/README.md

 # dlScan

-Warning : Not up-to-date and doesn't work at all (Website used to get image sources has completely changed)
+This tool doesn't work anymore

 Download your manga chapters with this tool.
 Easy use with crontab, just indicate the `path` variable.